The Advantage of Truncated Permutations: Introduction

 whereas the only general lower bound that we are aware of is the bound \eqref{eq:Hall_lower}, declared in \cite{Hall}.
-By \eqref{birthday}, we know that the bound \eqref{eq:upper} is tight if $m=0$, and it was shown in \cite{GGM} that it is tight also in the case $m=n-1$.
+It follows from \eqref{eq:birthday} that the bound \eqref{eq:upper} is tight if $m=0$, and it was shown in \cite{GGM} that it is tight also in the case $m=n-1$.